Skip to main content

 On the other hand, this word is also used to mean allegiance, obedience, and submission."
 Others have noted that the term "Deen" is also frequently used in translations of the Qur'an in a third sense, in addition to the two broad usages that have been discussed thus far, of sovereignty on the one hand and submission on the other.

-However, from my perspective and understanding, the term "Deen" refers to "judgment" and "a particular way of living a life as ordered by Allah the Almighty."
-Furthermore, "Deen" transcends and denies all human doctrine, logic, thought, knowledge, or school of thought because it was directly revealed by Allah the Almighty (God) to human beings through Prophets or Messengers from the Prophet Adam AS to Prophet Muhammad PBUH.
+However, from my perspective and understanding, the term "Deen" refers to "judgment" and "a particular way of living a life as only ordered by Allah the Almighty and no one else."
+Furthermore, "Deen" transcends and denies all human doctrine, logic, thought, knowledge, or school of thought because it was directly revealed by Allah the Almighty (God) to human beings through Prophets or Messengers from the first Prophet Adam AS to the last Prophet Muhammad PBUH.

-A social-cultural system of prescribed behaviors and practices, morals, beliefs, worldviews, texts, sanctified places, prophecies, ethics, or organizations that typically relate humanity to supernatural, transcendental, and spiritual elements is typically how religion is typically defined.
+A social-cultural system of prescribed behaviours and practices, morals, beliefs, worldviews, texts, sanctified places, prophecies, ethics, or organizations that typically relate humanity to supernatural, transcendental, and spiritual elements is typically how a religion is commonly defined.

 However, scholars do not agree on the precise definition of a religion.
 The divine, sacred things, faith, a supernatural being or supernatural beings, or "some sort of ultimacy and transcendence that will provide norms and power for the rest of life" may or may not be present in various religions.

-Rituals, sermons, sacrifices, festivals, feasts, trances, initiations, funerary services, matrimonial services, meditation, prayer, music, art, dance, public service, and other aspects of human culture are all examples of religious practices.
-In order to primarily give life meaning, sacred scriptures, symbols, and holy places can be used to preserve religious histories and narratives.
+Rituals, sermons, sacrifices, festivals, feasts, trances, initiations, funerary services, matrimonial services, meditation, prayer, music, art, dance, public service, and other aspects of human culture; are all some of the common examples of religious practices.
+In order to primarily give life a meaning; sacred scriptures, symbols, and holy places can be used to preserve religious histories and narratives.

 Religions may also attempt to explain the universe, the origin of life, and other phenomena through symbolic stories, which adherents frequently assert to be true.
 Faith, in addition to reason, has traditionally been regarded as a source of religious beliefs.
 There are about more than 1,000 different religions in the world.
 According to Wikipedia, a total of 84% of the world's population adheres to one or more religions.